Believe it or not, your dog has more of an environmental footprint pawprint than you’re probably aware of.

 The good news is there are plenty of easy ways to green your dog — without paint.

-So what can you as a responsible green dog owner do to help your pup live green?
+So what can you as a responsible eco-friendly pet owner do to help your dog live green?

 Here are 6 fun ideas…